 4. Provide A Quiet Place For Freaked Out Pets

 Holiday gatherings can sometimes prove overwhelming for more skittish pets, so be sure to provide a safe sanctuary away from the party for your dog or cat if necessary.
 The spot should be quiet, calm, and set back from the flow of party traffic.
 Provide some favorite toys for comfort, and make sure to place your pet’s food and water dishes where they can be easily accessed.
 Take time away from your guests to check on your pet throughout the evening as well.

 5. Keep Collars On And Make Sure Microchip Info Is Up-To-Date

 Before your guests arrive, make sure that your pet’s collar is on, fastened, and secure.
 Check all identification tags on the collar for your current contact information.
 And finally, if your pet doesn’t have one already, a microchip is a great way to make sure that your pet can be identified, even if his or her collar has been removed.
 Contact your veterinarian about having a microchip implanted before the holiday season is in full swing.
-If your pet is already microchipped, it is a good idea to double-check that the information connected to the chip is updated.
+If your pet already has a microchip, it is a good idea to double-check that it has up-to-date information.
 It’s better to be safe than sorry this holiday season.